General Program Information

-Applicants to the MSMHS-PS program must obtain a Bachelors Degree (or, for foreign educated applicants, the equivalent of a U.S. Bachelors Degree) from a regionally accredited U.S. institution, with a cumulative GPA of 2.50 or better.
+Applicants to the MSMHS-COP program must obtain a Bachelors Degree (or, for foreign educated applicants, the equivalent of a U.S. Bachelors Degree) from a regionally accredited U.S. institution, with a cumulative GPA of 2.50 or better.
 Specific prerequisite coursework is not required.
 Specific details are provided in the admissions requirements section of this website.

 Is there an application deadline?